christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 ---
 layout: post
-title:  "Parse Wikipedia statistics and pages with Spark"
+title:  "Wikipedia statistics and pages with Spark and ElasticSearch"
 date:   2015-05-28 23:00:51
 categories: bigdata
 ---